 Students are required to complete all assignments, participate in class discussions and submit all written work according to the stated deadline.
 College instructors expect students to spend time outside of class reading, writing, and studying course material.
-Specifically, for every hour you are in class you need to study for two-to-three hours.
+Specifically, for every hour you are in class you need to study for two-tothree hours.
 This means working on this class material for approximately one hundred hours outside of class.
 This is college!
-This is another job - treat it as such!

-urements is as jouows.

 20% Writings

 10% Participation

 15% Midterm Exam

 15% Final Exam

 10% Library

 10% Course Reflection Paper

 10% Quizzes

 10% Attendance